 Marble is a beautiful addition to a bathroom, and is being seen more and more as custom tiles in showers, or as solid marble in bathroom countertops.
 The stone offers an elegant and beautifully unique landscape and lends a sense of regality to the bathroom.

-Once your tile is installed, or even as a maintenance option, you have the choice to seal your marble tile and the grout as well.
+Once your tile is installed by an Edmonton tile installers, or even as a maintenance option, you have the choice to seal your marble tile and the grout as well.
 Depending on what sealer you choose, this may be a semi-permanent or a full permanent option, as some sealers will penetrate and form everlasting (or close to) bonds with the marble.
 Sealing the tiles and grout will significantly extend the life of your marble shower, as well as making it much easier to clean and maintain.

 Before you consider sealing your tile, keep in mind that there is marble that does not need to be sealed.
 This is usually polished marble installed as larger slabs, and not as individually cut tiles.
 However, rough cut marble is much more porous than polished marble, and can be a candidate for sealing.
 If you are unsure which marble you have, contact a professional as they can test the marble for its absorbency.

 As polished marble has very little chance of water absorbency, there is a much less chance of staining, and therefore sealing is not really necessary.
 In addition, if the marble is not absorbent, then it will not absorb the sealer, and the sealer wont work.

 A major consideration when deciding whether or not to seal your marble shower is that hard water stains are a common theme in bathrooms, specifically in showers and baths.
 Sealing the marble will reduce the chances of hard water stains from setting in, or at the very least make it much harder to accumulate calcium and lime deposits over time.